Hitchwiki/hitchwiki/README.md

 ## XML dumps and images

-XML dumps and images are available at https://hitchwiki.org/dumps (or https://dev.hitchwiki.org/dumps in July 2020).
+XML dumps and images are available at https://hitchwiki.org/dumps

 ## Help needed!